 This flexible group is for the Packaging Sly Process with a dust collector, the Line #7 Process with a dust collector, Packaging Line #7 with bin vents, an isolated mixer process with a dust collector, and an extruder transfer process with a dust collector.
 Magnehelic pressure gauges were on each of the four (4) pulse jet baghouses; however, this line was not operating during the time of the inspection.
-The isolated mixing process was also not in operation at the time of the inspection.

 Particulate emissions are limited to 0.01 lbs. / 1,000 lbs. of exhaust gases.
 Alpha amylase and bacillus subtilis enzymes are limited to 0.0003 pph, as calculated based on monthly production totals at the end of each month.
-Records indicate a June 2018 production time of 190 hours, and an emission rate of 0.0001 pph.
+Records prior to the shutdown, indicate compliance with the pound per hour emission rate.
 Similar to all of the other dust collector systems throughout the facility, Access maintains PM plans for these, and regularly conducts maintenance.
 Maintenance records are attached to this report.